-MGT 616 - Organizational Change and Development in Management
+MGT 616- Organizational Change and Development in Management

 This course covers organizational change through the lens of micro (individual level) organizational behavior.
 It identifies the pros and cons of perception, decision-making, motivation, and diversity/individual differences.
 It covers analysis and development of organizational theories, with emphasis on environmental dependencies, socio-technical systems, structural design, and control of the performance of complex systems.
-Organizational changes such as barriers to change, appropriateness of intervention strategies and techniques, organizational, and evaluation of formal change programs will be covered.
+Organizational changes such as barriers to change, appropriateness of intervention strategies and techniques, organizational, and evaluation of CIU Catalog - July 7, 2025 46 formal change programs will be covered.
 Finally, the course provides a diagnostic approach for the students/learners to explore the nature and impact of change.
-3 semester credits effective management to operate in the international setting.
-Special emphasis is placed on strategy development, the role of culture, and the problems and challenges facing multi-national corporations, with regard to their strategies and policies.
 3 semester credits